Laurentsandler/ESPAssistant/README.md

 This compact computer is equipped with an ESP32 Seed Studio microcontroller, featuring three buttons, a small OLED display, and an INMP441 microphone.
 It connects to a smartphone's hotspot.
 Upon pressing and holding one of the buttons, it records audio, which is then transcribed using the Groq Whisper API and sent to the Groq Llama 3.1 API for a chat response.
 The response is displayed on the OLED screen.

+## My motiviation:
+So, I wanted a small little computer that will help me throughout the day.

+I wanted it to have AI.
+And also an input using a microphone and some buttons and a small display.

+I am in school, so I wanted it to help me track assignments as they come in from my teachers.
+So, I want to when I press a button, it will record my voice, transcribe it, and then have it sent to a custom website to be added to my assignments or notes, etc.

 ## Hardware Design

 The custom PCB was designed using EasyEDA.
 Below are the 3D renders and PCB layout: